 Shoulder subluxation or shoulder instability occurs when the shoulder partially dislocates.
-The shoulder joint by its nature allows a large range of movement which means it is likely to be less stable.
+By its nature the shoulder joint allows a large range of movement which means it is likely to be less stable than other joints, such as the hip.
+There are seveal reasons why the shoulder joint may be unstable and dislocate which are described below.
+Medical help from a physiotherapist will help as they can give exercises to help strengthen and stabilise the area.

 What is shoulder subluxation?